Mr. Met: In popular culture

 In a 2003 This is SportsCenter ad, when the show ends, everyone rushes out of the studio, creating a massive traffic jam.
 It then shows Mr. Met and Lady Met driving home on the freeway (with the Met children in the back), with Lady Met subtitled as saying they were glad to get out early.
 The New York Mets theme song, "Meet the Mets", is on their car radio.
 (A shorter version with just the Mets family has Mrs. Met accusing Mr. Met of making eyes at one of the female ESPN sportscasters.)

 In 2009, Mr. Met appeared in another This is SportsCenter ad, which Mr. Met is talking with Stuart Scott at a microwave.
 When Josh Hamilton shows up to use the microwave, Mr. Met angrily gestures at him and walks away.
 Hamilton is confused until Scott reveals that some of the balls Hamilton hit in the 2008 Home Run Derby were actually relatives of the mascot.

 In 2007, Mr. Met became a spokesman for MTA New York City Transit, appearing on several advertisements and safety messages within the New York City Subways and buses.

 He was also featured in commercials for MLB 06: The Show, a video game for Sony's PlayStation 2, where a camera crew followed him around as he performed his daily duties, such as buying coffee and picking up his laundry.
-In 2010, he began appearing in commercials for Citi Bank that aired during Mets broadcasts, inducing Mets fans to join him in a "Let's Go Mets" cheer during mundane activities such as business meetings.
+In 2010, he began appearing in commercials for Citibank that aired during Mets broadcasts, inducing Mets fans to join him in a "Let's Go Mets" cheer during mundane activities such as business meetings.

 He has his own Build-A-Bear Workshop store, but instead of at Citi Field, it's located at the Mets' flagship store on Manhattan's Fifth Avenue.

 Mr. Met was featured on the remake of The Odd Couple.
 In it Oscar Madison was to throw out the first pitch.
 His estranged father (Garry Marshall) is with him and the senior Madison gets Oscar so mad that he hits Mr. Met in the head.
 The Mets get Oscar to, as a publicity stunt, apologize to Mr. Met.

 In 2019, Mr. Met appeared in an episode of Madam Secretary.
 Newly elected President Elizabeth McCord, anxious about throwing a ceremonial pitch at a Mets game, dreams she knocks out Mr. Met instead.

 Mr. Met and the Phillie Phanatic did a MasterCard commercial in 2013 to raise money for ending cancer.
 According to his 2019 Topps Opening Day Baseball Card, the "hustling humanoid [still] loves getting selfies taken with fans and raising money for charitable causes."

+In 2026, Mr. Met appeared alongside Spider-Man and Juan Soto in a commercial to promote the film Spider-Man: Brand New Day.